n4j1Br4ch1D/simplon-java/brief4-database/README.md

     ('vegetables','vegetables.jpg');

   /*Seed Table Products:*/
 INSERT INTO
-    public.products (name, img , description, price, unit, category_id)
+  public.products (name, img , description, price, unit, city, category_id)
 VALUES
-    ('Saffron','saffron.jpg', 'Saffron is a spice derived from the flower of Crocus sativus, commonly known as the "saffron crocus".', 25, 'gram', 2), ('Garlic','garlic.jpg', 'Garlic is a species of bulbous flowering plant in the genus Allium.
-Its close relatives include the onion...', 40, 'kilogram', 2), ('Argan','argan.jpg', 'Argan oil is a plant oil produced from the kernels of the argan tree that is endemic to Morocco.
-In Morocco...', 400, 'liter', 1), ('Ratte potato','ratte-potato.jpg', 'The Ratte potato is a small potato with a unique nutty flavor and smooth, buttery texture...', 15, 'kilogram', 3);
+  ('Saffron','saffron.jpg', 'Saffron is a spice derived from the flower of Crocus sativus, commonly known as the "saffron crocus".', 25, 'gram', 'Taliouine', 2), ('Garlic','garlic.jpg', 'Garlic is a species of bulbous flowering plant in the genus Allium.
+Its close relatives include the onion...', 40, 'kilogram', 'Asakui', 2), ('Argan','argan.jpg', 'Argan oil is a plant oil produced from the kernels of the argan tree that is endemic to Morocco.
+In Morocco...', 400, 'liter', 'Taroudant', 1), ('Ratte potato','ratte-potato.jpg', 'The Ratte potato is a small potato with a unique nutty flavor and smooth, buttery texture...', 15, 'kilogram', 'Tiznit', 3);

   /*Seed Table Votes:*/
     INSERT INTO